sptallent/jolly-music-player/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
 - [AcoustID](https://acoustid.org/) - AcoustID is a project providing a unique identifier for audio recordings by analyzing their acoustic fingerprint.
-We would like to thank AcoustID for their contribution to the automatic music metadata lookup feature in Jolly Music Player.
 - [MusicBrainz](https://musicbrainz.org/) - MusicBrainz is an open music encyclopedia that collects and makes available music metadata.
-We would like to express our gratitude to MusicBrainz for their valuable database, which enhances the accuracy and completeness of the music metadata in Jolly Music Player.
 - [Glide](https://github.com/bumptech/glide) by Google - A fast and efficient image loading library for Android.
 - [SmartTabLayout](https://github.com/ogaclejapan/SmartTabLayout) by Ogaclejapan - A custom ViewPager title strip that gives you a smooth and customizable tab layout.
 - [AudioVisualizer](https://github.com/gautamchibde/android-audio-visualizer) by Gautam Chibde - A customizable audio visualizer for Android.